-Environmental objective for each water resource or water-dependent asset is the desired goal that, if met, will indicate that the proposal is not expected to have an unacceptable impact on the environment.
+Environmental objectives for each water resource or water-dependent asset are the desired goals that, if met, will indicate that the proposal is not expected to have an unacceptable impact on the environment.

-Environmental outcome is a statement of an acceptable level of impact to a water resource or water-dependent asset that must not be exceeded, or a level of protection that must be achieved.
-The outcome will be aligned with an environmental objective and must be quantitatively measureable and achievable.
+Environmental outcomes are statements of an acceptable level of impact to a water resource or water-dependent asset that must not be exceeded, or a level of protection that must be achieved.
+The outcomes will be aligned with an environmental objective and must be quantitatively measureable and achievable.